Architecture

 Design decisions and technical implementation

-Gibil is a thin orchestration layer between you and Hetzner Cloud.
+Gibil is a thin orchestration layer between you and your cloud provider.
 There's no custom infrastructure, no proprietary runtime, no vendor lock-in.
 It's a CLI that makes the right API calls in the right order.
+Today's supported providers are Hetzner Cloud and Vultr, both behind a single CloudProvider interface.

 Design decisions

-Zero extra dependencies, full control over the HTTP layer, easy to mock in tests.
-The entire Hetzner integration is one file with a private request<T>() method.
+Zero extra dependencies, full control over the HTTP layer, easy to mock in tests at the fetch boundary.
+Each provider integration is one file with a private request<T>() method — no SDK churn, no transitive deps.

 Cloud-init over SSH provisioning

 The server configures itself on boot.
-Gibil generates a cloud-init script with your runtime, services, and tasks — then hands it to Hetzner.
+Gibil generates a cloud-init script with your runtime, services, and tasks, then hands it to the provider.
 No SSH connection needed during setup, no fragile multi-step provisioning over the network.
+The script is provider-agnostic.

 Auth is optional

-The CLI works with just a Hetzner token.
+The CLI works with just a provider token.
 Gibil's auth layer (Supabase + Stripe) adds metering and billing for the managed service, but it's entirely optional.
-BYOH users never touch it.
+BYOC users never touch it.

 InstanceStore with dependency injection